 3. He Himself was raised from the dead (John 20:1-9).
 Of course, Jesus predicted His resurrection on multiple occasions (as in Mark.
 8:31; 9:9; 10:34).
 But few people seemed to expect it.
-I can't blame them.
-After all, they saw His bloodied body as it hung on the cross and then placed in the tomb.
+After all, they had seen His bloodied body as it hung on the cross and then placed in the tomb.
 And it didn't make sense to them why He walked into the death trap in the first place.
-What would the Messiah choose to die?
+Why would the Messiah choose to die?